To find prices and determine values for your antiques & collectibles of any kind, please see our Price Guides with millions of examples of sold items.

 According to Webster’s College Dictionary, an Appraisal is “(a) The act of estimating or judging the nature or value of something or someone, (b) a valuation, as for sale or taxation, (c) an estimate or considered opinion.”

 If you are into Antiques & Collectibles, it is easy to see why this definition is simplistic and definitely very broad.
 What about terms like “Fair Market Value”, “Replacement Cost”, “Insurance Value” and so on?
-Questions soon arise, for example is a price for an item bought on eBay the same as an Appraisal?
+Questions soon arise, for example, is a price for an item bought on eBay the same as an Appraisal?
 Can I insure a Collectible I keep at home for the price I paid for it to the Dealer?
 What if this item was purchased by my grandmother 60 years ago, what value should I use?”
-So, if you think that you know what an appraisal is, please hold on to your seat, we are about to embark on a head-spinning short course on what the IRS thinks it is, what your Divorce Lawyer may have in mind, and what you as a Dealer on eBay or other online venue may be prepared to sell at.
+So, if you think that you know what an appraisal is, please hold on to your seat, we are about to embark on a head-spinning short course on what the IRS thinks it is, what your Divorce Lawyer may have in mind, and what you as a dealer on eBay or other online venues may be prepared to sell at.

 The International Society of Appraisers (ISA), teaches us that an Appraisal “is the act or process of developing an opinion of value, cost, or present worth of forecasted earnings; a written report documenting the same; of or pertaining to appraising and related functions”.
 Well, that’s much better, at least we have an expanded definition that refers to actual values AND costs AND future income potential.
-However, for most antiques & collectibles dealers, what seems to be the key term here is the word “value”, not only in as much as to how it is obtained (the process of Appraisal), but also for what purpose.
+However, for most antiques & collectibles dealers, what seems to be the key term here is the word “value”, not only in as much as to how it is obtained (the process of Appraisal) but also for what purpose.

 Let’s start with some definitions of “Value”: